050-3700-3196 info@watsucenter.jp 1817 Kanna Ginoza

 If you arrive at the international terminal, you should walk for 5 minutes over to the domestic terminal, and you will see many restaurants and shops.
 Don’t forget to stop by at the money exchange which is located in the international terminal, if you don’t have any Japanese Yen for your bus ride.

 The highway bus gets out of the highway at every highway exit.
 After your bus leaves the previous stop, Kin, you should press the button near your seat to let the driver know you are getting off at the next stop Ginoza.
-If no one presses the button, the drive may just pass it.

 Let Toru Know